wkindling/wkindling.github.io/index.md

 I obtained my Ph.D. in Computer Graphics from the University of Southern California, under the supervision of [Prof. Jernej Barbič](https://viterbi-web.usc.edu/~jbarbic/).
 Before joining USC, I earned my B.E. in Computer Science and Technology from [the mixed class](http://www.cis.umassd.edu/~hxu/alink/jclass/mixedclass.html) at the Chu Kochen Honors College, Zhejiang University.
 I was very fortunate to work with [Prof. Jin Huang](http://www.cad.zju.edu.cn/home/hj/index.xml) and [Prof. Nobuyuki Umetani](https://cgenglab.github.io/en/authors/admin/) during my undergraduate studies.
 I also had four successive internships at [Adobe Research](https://research.adobe.com), collaborating with [Dr. Danny M. Kaufman](https://dannykaufman.io).

+<font color="#E2421F"><b> Unlike previously, I am now open to any kind of collaboration.
+If you are interested in my academic background, Ultraman Leo, MapleStory, or any ACG content, pls definitely connect with me.
+Thank you:)</b></font>

 ## Research Interests

 My research lies at the intersection of physically based simulation, geometry processing, and numerical optimization.
 During my Ph.D., I developed adaptive simulation methods for contact-rich and co-dimensional elastic systems, centered on incremental potential contact (IPC), finite element methods, and differential-geometric formulations of thin shells and solids.
 I am now bringing this geometric and physical grounding to generative world models, aiming to build dynamic, interactive environments with accurate 3D spatial structure and physical consistency at their core.